 We are proud of our school environment that will in time, enable us to expand to two-form entry, accommodating building developments in our village.

 We look forward to welcoming you to our wonderful school.

-Joy Eldridge Chair of Governors jeldridge@fulbourn.cambs.sch.uk
+Joy Eldridge and Jennifer Caisley Chairs of Governors jeldridge@fulbourn.cambs.sch.uk jcaisley@fulbourn.cambs.sch.uk